yellowmessenger/documentation/docs/platform_concepts/growth/dataexplorer/table_join.md

 ### Left outer join (Left join)

+Use a left outer join when you need all the rows from the left table, regardless of whether there is a matching row in the right table.

 A left outer join returns all rows from the left table, and the matched rows from the right table.
 If there is no match, the result is NULL (no records are displayed) from the right table.
-**Use case**: Use a left outer join when you need all the rows from the left table, regardless of whether there is a matching row in the right table.

 ![image](https://imgur.com/CPMudRl.png)

 ### Right outer join (Right join)

+Use a right outer join when you need all the rows from the right table, regardless of whether there is a matching row in the left table.

 A right outer join returns all rows from the right table, and the matched rows from the left table.
 If there is no match, the result is NULL (no records are displayed) from the left table.
-**Use case**: Use a right outer join when you need all the rows from the right table, regardless of whether there is a matching row in the left table.

 ![image](https://imgur.com/IyuHlaW.png)

 ### Full outer join (Full join)

+Use a full outer join when you need all the rows from both tables, regardless of whether there are matches in the other table.

 A full outer join returns all rows when there is a match in either left or right table.
 If there is no match, the result is NULL (no records are displayed) from the side where there is no match.
-**Use case**: Use a full outer join when you need all the rows from both tables, regardless of whether there are matches in the other table.

 ![image](https://imgur.com/w8GqojC.png)